julien-arino/3MC-2023-12-Arba-Minch/index.md

 {% endfor %}
 </ul>

 At present, there are no videos of the lectures.
-I will be recording videos when time permits, probably in early November 2023.
+I will be recording videos when time permits, probably in early 2024.